 This real time game sees players working cooperatively to escape the temple by frantically rolling dice and placing gems with a tense soundtrack in the background which plays for 10 minutes.
 If all players have not escaped by the end of the soundtrack all the players lose together.
 This game can get very tense (especially for Charlotte who REALLY likes to win), so we hoped the pressure and adrenaline would help kick-start labour in no time.

-Charlotte is still pregnant.
+As od writing this, 24 hours later, Charlotte is still pregnant.
 None of the games induced labour.

 Based on our scientific test, we conclude that games cannot bring on labour.

 After the High Fives, Switcheroos and Shouting in Happy Salmon there was still no baby.
-Maybe with more players, the excitement would increase (as Happy Salmon is best with 5-6 players) which would improve its labour inducing properties further testing required at higher play counts.
+Maybe with more players, the excitement would increase (as Happy Salmon is best with 5-6 players) which would improve its labour inducing properties.
+Further testing required at higher play counts.
 The Switcheroo cards proved the most troublesome for the subject as the bump generally got in the way.

 After Charlotte won Go Cuckoo, building a strong and stable nest in which to lay her eggs, we theorised that it was a sure fire thing that Charlotte’s subconscious would allow her to go into labour, but no contractions occurred.